carpentries-lab/metagenomics-workshop/setup.md

 {: .solution}

 > ## macOS
 > -  The default shell in some versions of macOS is Bash, and Bash is available in all versions, so no need to install anything.
 You access Bash from the Terminal Application (found in /Applications/Utilities).
 See how to open the terminal in the [video tutorial](https://www.youtube.com/watch?v=FuNsWg_VzeQ).
-You may want to keep Terminal in your dock for this workshop.
+You may want to keep the terminal in your dock for this workshop.
 {: .solution}

 > ## Linux
->  - The default shell is usually Bash and there is usually no need to install anything.
-To see if your default shell is Bash type echo $SHELL in a terminal and press the Enter key.
-If the message printed does not end with `/bash` then your default is something else and you can run Bash by typing `bash`.
+>  - The default shell is usually Bash, and there is usually no need to install anything.
+To see if your default shell is Bash type, echo $SHELL in a terminal and press the Enter key.
+If the message printed does not end with `/bash`, then your default is something else, and you can run Bash by typing `bash`.
 {: .solution}

 #### **Install Miniconda3**

 These instructions assume familiarity with the command line and with installation in general.
-As there are different operating systems and many different versions of operating systems and environments, these may not work on your computer.
-If an installation doesn't work for you, please refer to the user guide for the tool, listed in the table above.
+There are different operating systems and many different versions of operating systems and environments, so these may not work on your computer.
+If an installation doesn't work for you, please refer to the user guide for the tool listed in the table above.
-If you have difficulties with the installations or find better ways to install things in your operating system please raise an [Issue](https://github.com/carpentries-incubator/metagenomics/issues) to let us know.
+If you have difficulties with the installations or find better ways to install things in your operating system, please raise an [Issue](https://github.com/carpentries-incubator/metagenomics/issues) to let us know.

-To make a [Conda](https://conda.io/projects/conda/en/latest/index.html) environment first you need to install Conda, we recommend installing the [Miniconda3](https://docs.conda.io/en/latest/miniconda.html) version.
+To make a [Conda](https://conda.io/projects/conda/en/latest/index.html) environment, first, you need to install Conda.
+We recommend installing the [Miniconda3](https://docs.conda.io/en/latest/miniconda.html) version.
 Miniconda is a package manager that includes Conda and its dependencies and simplifies the installation process.
-Please first install Miniconda3 (installation instructions below), and then proceed to the installation of the environment.
+Please first install Miniconda3 (installation instructions below) and then proceed to the installation of the environment.

 > ## Linux
 >